-Give thanks for our NYC events in November 2016, which will help you make plans for things to do on Thanksgiving and the rest of the month.
-Use our guide to find the best holiday events, including the Macy’s Thanksgiving Day Parade (check out last year’s incredible photos from the Macy’s Thanksgiving Day Parade) and amazing holiday markets.
+Give thanks for our list of NYC events in November 2017, which will help you make plans for things to do on Thanksgiving and the rest of the month.
+Our guide will help you find the best holiday events, including the Macy’s Thanksgiving Day Parade and the inflation of Macy’s parade balloons and amazing holiday markets.
 But that’s not all!
 There’s also Veterans Day activities and the beloved Radio City Christmas Spectacular.
 And for those who just want to rock out, November has a ton of great concerts on deck, too.

 More than 40,000 marathoners hotfoot it (or puff, pant and stagger) through all five boroughs over a 26.2-mile course.
 Stake out a lively spot—we recommend along Fourth Avenue in Park Slope, Brooklyn; First Avenue between 60th and 96th Streets in Manhattan; or Central Park South near the finish line—to cheer on the passing throngs.

 We may be biased, but New Yorkers are the savants of style (and have been for many years), which is why we can appreciate a fashion house that has styled many generations.
 Luxury brand Louis Vuitton, for instance, certainly has elevated and changed the material world since its debut in 1854, as presented in the French-born company’s new exhibition: “Volez, Voguez, Voyagez.”
 Located at 86 Trinity Place, guests are welcome to experience the rich history by viewing and interacting with various artifacts (from 1854 to 2017) sourced by historian Oliver Saillard.
 Wander through all three-levels of the exhibition to discover the brand’s past collaborations as well as trunks and luggage of years’ past.
 To reserve your spot, see their website here.